-DABATEM is an independent international research center in Istanbul with expertise in the field of mass trauma.
-It is founded in 1995 by Professor Metin Basoglu, MD, PhD and currently directed by Assoc.
-Professor Ebru Salcioglu, PhD.
-It conducts research into mental health effects of mass trauma, such as wars, natural disasters, political violence, and torture.
-Its aims are
+DABATEM is an independent research center in Istanbul internationally recognized for its pioneering work in the field of mass trauma with a focus on mental health effects of wars, torture, earthquakes, and sexual and gender-based violence.
+It is founded in 1995 by Professor Metin Basoglu and currently directed by Assoc.
+Professor Ebru Salcioglu.

 Mass trauma events affect large numbers of people and lead to a serious mental health problem around the world.
 Effective dealing with this problem requires a mental healthcare model based on interventions that are (1) theoretically sound, (2) proven to be effective, (3) brief, (4) easy to train therapists in their delivery, (5) practicable in different cultures, and (6) suitable for dissemination through media other than professional therapists, such as lay people, self-help tools, and mass media.
 Current trauma treatments do not meet more than two or three of these requirements.

 DABATEM has conducted research with more that 15,000 mass trauma survivors in the last 20 years to develop a psychological treatment (Control-Focused Behavioral Treatment – CFBT), which meets all of the above requirements.
 CFBT is a brief and largely self-administered intervention that reduces traumatic stress by enhancing sense of control over (or resilience against) trauma.